 6. Running is an antidepressant

 The main issue with medication antidepressants is it can be a risk when consuming the medication.
 Depending on your health status, age and many other factors, you could be putting your body in potential danger.
 For example, if you’re over the age of 65, you’re more likely to be prone to falls, fractures and loss of bones caused by an antidepressant.
 However, running is a natural, healthy antidepressant and can be done by almost anyone completely free.
 If you look back at point #1, you’ll notice this point isn’t exclusive to that point.
 However, on the topic of depression and antidepressants, running is a proven method of receiving a dose of natural antidepressants, and is recommended by all renowned, credible psychologists.
+I understand that some people may require medication similar to effexor xr to help with depression and it is up to you to talk to your doctor about whether or running could be helpful to you.

 If you’re over 30 running and training for marathons like never before, then I bow down to you, and congratulate you for bettering yourself and your life.
 It takes heroism to fight against the grain to change your life, and that needs to be acknowledged.